syedwshah/news-api/README.md

 Here are some potential improvements that could be made to the API:

-- Adding pagination to the `/articles` endpoint to allow for retrieval of more than 10 articles at a time
 - Adding additional query parameters to the `/articles` endpoint, such as sorting by date or relevance
 - Implementing user authentication to allow for personalized news feeds and saved articles
 - Adding support for other news APIs to expand the sources of news articles available